johnpeart/johnpeart.github.io/_blogpost/2017-01-16-its-you-twitter-bot.md

 > **[Jim Dickinson (@jim_dickinson)](//twitter.com/jim_dickinson)** \
 > [January 13, 2017](https://twitter.com/jim_dickinson/status/819973617043828736)
 >
-> I want a bot that will reply “it’s you” whenever someone tweets “is it me or”;
+> I want a bot that will reply “it’s you” whenever someone tweets “is it me or”

 And another good friend reckoned I could make that very Twitterbot.
 He was wrong - for a total of approximately 3 days.